krieven/Stacker-sample/client/README.md

 The Stacker-sample / client is SPA web-application.
 It run in a browser and provides UI layer for components of [Stacker-sample](../README.md) app.
 The client is very simple and based on [krieven / W3View](https://github.com/krieven/W3View) library.
+Of course, you can use any other technology to create a client.

 Client provides separate module for each component of Stacker-sample app.